 RaQualia has developed marketed pharmaceuticals such as the gastric acid secretion inhibitor tegoprazan (brand name: K-CAB®) and the dog osteoarthritis treatment grapiprant (brand name: GALLIPRANT®).
 While many of its out-licensed programs are being developed by pharmaceutical companies and belong mainly to the pain and gastrointestinal disease areas, the company has initiated exploratory research targeting cancer as part of strengthening its drug discovery value chain.
+The company's subsidiary TMRC is engaged in the research, development, and licensing of cancer therapeutics using retinoic acid receptor alpha agonists.
 The acquisition of FIMECS, adding pipelines including the IRAK-M program, will strengthen the group's pipeline targeting cancer.